10. 100-500 Women Travelers and Merchants on the Silk Roads

 |

-China gradually built up their military defenses, but force alone was never enough to ensure peace in central Asia.
-Diplomacy was also essential and the easiest way to seal a treaty with a Xiongnu or Mongolian chieftain was to offer a Chinese princess as a bride.
-But Daddy, what language do they speak in Xiongnu?
-Note that the term ‘princess’ in this context does not necessarily mean the daughter of the emperor but might refer to any other lady of the palace.
+China gradually built its military defenses, but force alone was never enough to ensure peace in central Asia.
+Diplomacy was also essential, and the easiest way to seal a treaty with a Xiongnu or Mongolian chieftain was to offer a Chinese princess as a bride.
+The term ‘princess’ in this context did not necessarily mean the daughter of the emperor but might refer to any other lady of the palace.
 The first recorded princess bride was Liu Xijun, sent to marry the king of the Wusan tribe at the end of the second century CE.
-It seems she was not thrilled with her fate, writing in a poem, “My family sent me off in marriage to the end of the world. . .All day my heart aches with pains of home: Were only I a brown goose and could fly home!”
+She was not thrilled with her fate, writing in a poem, “My family sent me off in marriage to the end of the world.
+All day my heart aches with pains of home: Were only I a brown goose and could fly home!”

 The market towns and oases of the Silk Road were home to hundreds of sedentary peoples who ran the town and catered to the caravans.
-There would have been women running the inns and selling in the market.
-Buddhism flourished along the Silk Road and nuns were less likely to travel than Buddhist monks, so the towns were home to women who had taken vows–mostly princesses avoiding arranged marriages.
+There would have been women running the inns and selling goods in the market.
+Buddhism flourished along the Silk Road, and nuns were less likely to travel than Buddhist monks, so the towns were home to women who had taken vows–mostly princesses avoiding arranged marriages.
 Dunhuang alone was home to five nunneries by the 9th century, the largest of which was home to 200 nuns.
-Devout Buddhist women who had not taken vows were still able to support the stupas and nunneries with donations.
+Devout Buddhist women who had not taken vows were still able to support the stupa shrines and nunneries with donations.

 Women were usually entrusted with caring for silkworms, processing of the fiber, and weaving the cloth.
 China was so invested in supporting this industry that families willing to dedicate even a small plot of land to mulberry bushes and silkworm farming earned tax exemptions and other benefits.
 Thus, the work women did helped to support their families.

-Silk was an ideal trade product.
-It was as valuable as gold currency but was far lighter, so it was easy to carry.
-In many cases wages were paid in bolts of silk fabric.
-I can see the signs: Help wanted.
-10 bolts a shift to start.
-Silk was also among the sapta vatna, or the “Seven Treasures” of Buddhism, and silk was central to Buddhist worship and the veneration of the Buddha.
-In Persian and Roman elite families, wearing silk was a mark of status and wealth.
-Romans loved the fabric so much that they often unwound heavier cloth to make sheer fabrics and increase their profit Conservative Romans were scandalized at the almost transparent outfits of the rich and famous women of the city–though doctors were particularly fond of this practice because it increased colds in paying patients...
+they often unwound heavier cloth to make sheer fabrics and increase their profit Conservative Romans were scandalized at the almost transparent outfits of the rich and famous women of the city.
 Pliny the Elder complained further that the eastern trade in luxury goods was bankrupting the great Roman families.
 Romans had no idea what silk was made of—they thought it was a plant.
-Persians were among the first to learn the secrets of silk; some stories suggest that a resentful princess bride hid silk cocoons in her elaborate headdress as a gift to her Persian husband.
-Eat it Confucius.
+Persians were among the first to learn the secrets of silk, and some stories suggest that a resentful princess bride hid silk cocoons in her elaborate headdress as a gift to her Persian husband.

 A pearl is formed when a microscopic irritant gets stuck inside a bivalve like a clam or an oyster.
 The bivalve will naturally protect itself by developing a smooth layer around the irritant.
 This layer is made of the same smooth and shiny layer that lines the shell as the creature grows.
 For thousands of years, natural pearls were harvested from the Persian Gulf, the Red Sea, the Indian Ocean and the Gulf of Mannar in Sri Lanka.
 During the Han Dynasty, a pearl industry emerged in the South China Sea.

-Silk was an ideal trade product.
-It was as valuable as gold currency but was far lighter, so it was easy to carry.
-In many cases wages were paid in bolts of silk fabric.
-I can see the signs: Help wanted.
-10 bolts a shift to start.
-Silk was also among the sapta vatna, or the “Seven Treasures” of Buddhism, and silk was central to Buddhist worship and the veneration of the Buddha.
-In Persian and Roman elite families, wearing silk was a mark of status and wealth.
-Romans loved the fabric so much that they often unwound heavier cloth to make sheer fabrics and increase their profit Conservative Romans were scandalized at the almost transparent outfits of the rich and famous women of the city–though doctors were particularly fond of this practice because it increased colds in paying patients...
+they often unwound heavier cloth to make sheer fabrics and increase their profit Conservative Romans were scandalized at the almost transparent outfits of the rich and famous women of the city.
 Pliny the Elder complained further that the eastern trade in luxury goods was bankrupting the great Roman families.
 Romans had no idea what silk was made of—they thought it was a plant.
-Persians were among the first to learn the secrets of silk; some stories suggest that a resentful princess bride hid silk cocoons in her elaborate headdress as a gift to her Persian husband.
-Eat it Confucius.
+Persians were among the first to learn the secrets of silk, and some stories suggest that a resentful princess bride hid silk cocoons in her elaborate headdress as a gift to her Persian husband.

 A pearl is formed when a microscopic irritant gets stuck inside a bivalve like a clam or an oyster.
 The bivalve will naturally protect itself by developing a smooth layer around the irritant.
 This layer is made of the same smooth and shiny layer that lines the shell as the creature grows.
 For thousands of years, natural pearls were harvested from the Persian Gulf, the Red Sea, the Indian Ocean and the Gulf of Mannar in Sri Lanka.
 During the Han Dynasty, a pearl industry emerged in the South China Sea.

-In India, the pearl industry employed both men and women.
+n India, the pearl industry employed both men and women.
 Though the pearl trade was highly profitable, the danger of pearl diving and the tedium of shucking oysters meant that the real labor was carried out by low-ranking people who rarely got rich from the pearl industry.

 As in Buddhist traditions further east, the traditional religions and mystery cults of the Roman Empire placed a high value on the incense and spices used in prayer.
 Spices were also used in medicine.

 The Silk Road trade routes have shifted along with every political and economic change over time.
 Some parts of the network still exist today or are in the midst of being recreated.
 But for centuries, the great empires of Europe, Africa, and Asia did business with each other in ports and markets run by regular folk.
-What do you think life was like on the Silk Road?

 As in Buddhist traditions further east, the traditional religions and mystery cults of the Roman Empire placed a high value on the incense and spices used in prayer.
 Spices were also used in medicine.

 The Silk Road trade routes have shifted along with every political and economic change over time.
 Some parts of the network still exist today or are in the midst of being recreated.
 But for centuries, the great empires of Europe, Africa, and Asia did business with each other in ports and markets run by regular folk.
-What do you think life was like on the Silk Road?

 Draw your own conclusions